« return to job listing

 - Plan and direct occupational vision programs

-- Completion of a Doctor of Optometry degree from an accredited four-year college of optometry approved by the Surgeon General, HQ USAF
+- For entry into this specialty, completion of a Doctor of Optometry degree from a four-year college of optometry accredited by the Accreditation Council on Optometric Education (ACOE), and acceptable to the Surgeon General, HQ USAF, is mandatory.

-- An unrestricted state license to practice optometry utilizing therapeutic pharmacologic agents is mandatory.
+- For entry into this specialty, eligibility for a current, valid, active and unrestricted state license to practice optometry utilizing therapeutic pharmacologic agents by achieving a passing score on all three parts of the National Board of Examiners in Optometry (NBEO) Exam is mandatory.
 Such licensure must be attained within 12 months of entering active duty.